-Preparing people for this emphasis in ministry fits very well into the mission of Milligan College.
+Preparing people for this focus of ministry fits very well into the mission of Milligan College.
 It clearly supports "A Positive, Personal Faith that Jesus is Lord and Savior" for that is the strength of this ministry and the whole reason for people pursuing this calling.
 Likewise, by affirming the necessity of integrity in any role of ministry, this specialization affirms "A Commitment to Follow the Teachings of the Christian Scripture in One's Personal and Social Ethics."
 The "Capacity to Recognize and Assume Responsibility in Society" obviously undergirds any professional ministry role, and a concern for "The Knowledge, Meaning, and Application of Sound Scholarship" is emphasized as part of a liberal arts education at Milligan College.
 More specifically, the focus on children leads naturally to "Participation in the Activities of a Healthy Lifestyle."
 Quite definitely, preparation for children's ministry supports Milligan College's overall mission.

-The Children's Ministry track in the Bible major, as also the Children's Ministry minor, prepares a person to participate fully in a ministerial staff of a local church and be able to assume other roles in addition to the focus on children.
-Because of the strong emphasis toward Bible and ministry, students are advised to take extra courses in child development and/or child psychology, and to consider electives from early childhood or elementary education backgrounds in order to broaden their readiness for working directly with children.
+The Children's Ministry concentration in the Bible major, as also the Children's Ministry minor, prepares a person to participate fully in a ministerial staff of a local church and be able to assume other roles in addition to the focus on children.
+Because of the strong concentration toward Bible and ministry, students are advised to take extra courses in child development and/or child psychology, and to consider electives from early childhood or elementary education backgrounds to broaden their readiness for working directly with children.
 Generally, such a ministry involves working with children from nursery age up through elementary and sometimes middle school ages.
-But ministers for both children and youth will find this minor or the children's ministry track in the Bible major effective for service preparation, as will people working with camps, Christian schools, evangelistic efforts, and other parachurch ministries.
+But ministers for both children and youth will find this minor or the children's ministry concentration, as will people working with camps, Christian schools, evangelistic efforts, and other parachurch ministries.

-Milligan College expects those who graduate with a Bible major and an emphasis in Children's Ministry track to: (1) be equipped to stay abreast of changes in ministry to children and family involvement in the church and serve effectively through them; (2) be prepared for service in a leadership role of ministry in the church and able to function as part of a team/staff relationship; (3) have a good foundation in biblical, church historical and practical studies in order to prepare and deliver sound teaching to children and their families and to continue in lifelong learning; (4) be equipped to pursue seminary or graduate education with a good preparation for that advanced study; and (5) provide a good Christian example as a student of scripture and disciple of Jesus.
-Emphases of spiritual dependence upon God, solid academic study, including serious study of the Bible itself, and practices of both integrity and effectiveness highlight this program of study.
+Milligan College expects those who graduate with a Bible major and a concentration in Children's Ministry to: (1) be equipped to stay abreast of changes in ministry to children and family involvement in the church and serve effectively through them; (2) be prepared for service in a leadership role of ministry in the church and able to function as part of a team/staff relationship; (3) have a good foundation in biblical, church historical and practical studies in order to prepare and deliver sound teaching to children and their families and to continue in lifelong learning; (4) be well-equipped to pursue seminary or graduate education; and (5) provide a solid example, as a humble student of scripture and the world, of what it means to follow Jesus in daily living.

 Bible major - B.A.
-(39 hrs) Children's Ministry track (see "Bible")
+(39 hrs) Children's Ministry concentration (see "Bible")

-The Bible major with the Children's Ministry track-requiring 39 minimum hours-leads to the B.A. degree, which requires intermediate proficiency in a foreign language.
+The Bible major with a Children's Ministry concentration-requiring 39 minimum hours-leads to the B.A. degree, which requires intermediate proficiency in a foreign language.
 Language proficiency satisfies a general education requirement, not a requirement of the Bible major.
 For biblical studies beyond undergraduate work, Greek is strongly recommended.